isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 <p><em>The Jumabhoy family is a dedicated supporter of education-centric philanthropic initiatives and believes strongly in giving back to the community.</em>
 </p>
 <p>*Jumabhoy Impact Award replaces the previous Jumabhoy Award.</p>
-<h2>Outstanding Sportsgirl Award</h2>
+<h2>MGS Outstanding Sportsgirl Award</h2>
 <p>The MGS Outstanding Sports Girl Award is presented to a Colours recipient
-with a track record of exceptional performance in national and international sports competitions.</p>
-<p>She is an exemplary sports girl who displays good character befitting
-of school values and the school motto, To Master, To&nbsp;Grow,&nbsp;To&nbsp;Serve.</p>
+with a track record of exceptional performance in national and international sports competitions.
+She is an exemplary sports girl who is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.</p>
 <h2>Wee Kim Wee Award</h2>
 <p>The Wee Kim Wee Award is presented to a Secondary Three pupil who has
 consistently displayed exemplary conduct and embodies our school values and motto since she was in Secondary One.
-She must also have demonstrated a commitment to academic pursuits and in co-curricular&nbsp;activities.</p>
+She must also have demonstrated a commitment to academic pursuits and in co-curricular activities.</p>
 <h2>Sophia Blackmore Award</h2>
 <p>The Sophia Blackmore Award is presented to a Primary or Secondary MGS
 student who displays either exemplary courage and determination in the